vipulvyas/MicroServices-Project/README.md

 ## Usage
 After successfully completing the installation process, the services should now be up and running.

-- The Authentication micro service should be accessible at http://localhost:3000
+- The Authentication microservice should be accessible at http://localhost:3000
-- The Photo micro service should be accessible at http://localhost:5000
+- The Photo microservice should be accessible at http://localhost:5000

 ## Testing
 You can test the services by sending appropriate HTTP requests to the endpoints.